 At the intersections between the academic disciplines of critical security studies, surveillance studies, and science and technology studies, my research is interested in the development and design of security technologies and in the forms of political and social order produced through them.

-I hold an M.A. from the University of Hamburg and a PhD from the University of Tuebingen, both in Political Science.
+I hold an M.A. from the University of Hamburg and a PhD from the University of Tübingen, both in Political Science.
 Currently, I am a Senior Researcher at the Center for Security Studies (CSS), ETH Zurich.

-Fortunately, this thematic focus to a large extent overlapped with my work at the International Centre for Ethics in the Sciences and Humanities (IZEW) under Regina Ammicht Quinn, where I engaged ethical questions posed by new and emerging technologies throughout multiple collaborative research projects funded by the German Ministry for Education and Research (BMBF) and the European Commission.
+My research focus to a large extent overlapped with my work at the International Centre for Ethics in the Sciences and Humanities (IZEW) under Regina Ammicht Quinn, where I engaged ethical questions posed by new and emerging technologies throughout multiple collaborative research projects funded by the German Ministry for Education and Research (BMBF) and the European Commission.

 In 2016 I have joined the Center for Security Studies, where my position as Senior Researcher has provided me the unique opportunity to further intensify my research interests at the intersection of technology and security.
 For details about my current projects please refer to Research.

 get in touch via info[at]matthiasleese.com